Avatar: Frontiers of Pandora

 Avatar: Frontiers of Pandora is a 2023 action-adventure game developed by Massive Entertainment and published by Ubisoft.
 The game is part of the Avatar franchise, and was released for PlayStation 5, Windows, and Xbox Series X/S on December 7, 2023.
 It received mixed reviews from critics.
+Ubisoft supported the game with several downloadable content (DLC) packs including The Sky Breaker in July 2024, Secrets of the Spires in November 2024, and Avatar: From the Ashes in December 19, 2025.

 Gameplay

+In the game, which can be played from first-person, the player assumes control of a Na'vi who must fight against hostile RDA soldiers and mechs.

 In the game, the player assumes control of a Na'vi orphan from a first-person perspective.
-A third-person mode is set to be released in December 2025.
-Pandora is a large open world divided into three distinct regions, each with unique biomes, quests, and inhabitants.
-The character had been raised and trained as a soldier by the Resources Development Administration (RDA), was put into suspended animation, and awakened sixteen years later in an abandoned facility.
-The player journeys across the Western Frontier, a previously unseen region of Pandora, discovering the character's origins, and organizing the local Na'vi clans to fight back against the RDA as they attempt to exploit the natural resources of the Western Frontier.
-The standalone story is partially tied to the films.
+A third-person mode was released in December 2025.
+It takes place in Pandora, a large open world divided into three distinct regions, each with unique biomes, quests, and inhabitants.
+The character had been raised and trained as a soldier by the Resources Development Administration (RDA), was put into suspended animation, and awakened 16 years later in an abandoned facility.
+The player journeys across the Western Frontier, a previously unseen region of Pandora, discovering the character's origins, and organizing the local Na'vi clans to fight back against the RDA, as they attempt to exploit the region's natural resources.
+The story is partially tied to the films.
 The game also supports two-player cooperative multiplayer.

 The player can use "Na'vi senses" to highlight interactable objects, and vulnerable points of enemies.
 The player is equipped with both RDA weapons like assault rifles and shotguns, and Na'vi weapons such as bows and arrows and spear throwers to combat enemies.
-Progression and quest completion will unlock better gear, improving combat performance.
+Progression and quest completion unlocks better gear, improving combat performance.
 Ammo, throwables, and other consumables can be crafted using materials collected in the wilds.
 Animals can be hunted, though using firearms on them will prevent the collection of crafting resources.
-Players can gain "Clan Favor" by defeating RDA troops, helping fellow Na'vi, and progressing.
-This can be used to purchase rare weapons, armor, and crafting materials.
+Players can gain "clan favor" by defeating RDA troops, helping fellow Na'vi, and progressing; this can be used to purchase rare weapons, armor, and crafting materials.
 The player character is very agile, with advanced acrobatic feats such as double jumping.
-The character can ride on a flying ikran creature to quickly navigate the world.
+The character can ride on a flying "ikran" creature to quickly navigate the world.